kubevirt/kubevirt.github.io/pages/gcp.md

 Under "boot disk", select the image that you created above.

-If you are using custom networking settings, verify that the CIDR used by the network interfaces do not overlap with Weave Net's 172.30.0.0/16 IP allocation range.
+If you are using custom networking settings, verify that the CIDR used by the network interfaces does not overlap with Weave Net's 172.30.0.0/16 IP allocation range.
 We use Weave Net as the CNI to enable pods to communicate with each other in the Kubernetes cluster.